ZERO CALORIE & KETO

 Low-Carb not the Same as Low-GI

 The GI and GL can be used as guidelines to help you find a keto friendly sweetener, but they make it more complicated to choose what to eat.
-You have to keep in mind that keto is a very low-carbohydrate diet with fewer than 50 grams of carbohydrates intake per day.
-And it can be as low as 20 grams!
-The total amount of carbohydrate and the serving size in a sweetener, rather than the GI and GL, can be a much easier predictor if a sweetener is keto friendly or not.
+Keto is a very low-carbohydrate diet with fewer than 50 grams of carbohydrates intake per day.
+And it can be as low as 20 grams.
+The total amount of carbohydrate and the serving size in a sweetener, rather than the GI and GL, can be an easier predictor if a sweetener is keto friendly or not.

 The term "low carb" is widely used but is not defined by law and may not be used in food labels.
 Low carb is about the quantity of carbohydrate, meaning a serving of the sweetener does not contain much carbohydrate at all.
 Splenda (maltodextrin + sucralose) is low carb, even though the filler (maltodextrin is a carbohydrate with a short chain of glucose) has a high GI (100).
 Sucralose has a GI of zero, no calories and carbs.
 One serving (1 teaspoon) of Splenda has about 0.5g of carbohydrates, which is rounded to zero on the nutrition facts label.